-Swim checks are required for all campers.
-Exact times will be announced upon check-in.
+Swim checks are required for all campers who plan to participate in aquatics activities.

 Vehicles are allowed to transport gear to and from campsites on Days 1 and 5 only.
-For safety reasons only ONE vehicle per campsite will be allowed in camp at any one time for loading/unloading of gear.
+For safety reasons, only ONE vehicle per campsite will be allowed in camp at any one time for loading/unloading of gear.
 Personal vehicles must be parked in the Camp Parking Area at all other times.
 All vehicles must be BACKED-IN.
 Please lock your vehicle.
-NOTE: Space is limited in the parking lot - PLEASE CARPOOL, IF AT ALL POSSIBLE?!!
+NOTE: Space is limited in the parking lot - PLEASE CARPOOL, IF AT ALL POSSIBLE!!!